jamesmattis/Hello/README.md

 - Run time is the total test run time.
 - Number of pushes counts the total number of times that pushPebbleUpdate has been called.
 Successful pushes counts the number of times the queue wasn't blocked because it had yet to respond from the previous push.
 - Pushed bytes gives the total bytes pushed, and the rate at which bytes have been pushed.
-The max rate is typically between 2.4-2.8 kB/s.
+The max rate is typically between 2.2-2.8 kB/s.
 This corresponds to 20-25 pushes per second, or 0.05-0.04 seconds between pushes.
 At fewer than 20 pushes per second, the queue typically doesn't fill.
 Above that, it will fill.
 - Received messages are the number of messages sent from the watch to the phone.
-- Block pushes are the number of pushPebbleUpdate attempts that could not be sent because appMessage had yet to respond from a previous push.
+- Blocked pushes are the number of pushPebbleUpdate attempts that could not be sent because appMessage had yet to respond from a previous push.
+It does not mean the message wasn't sent, but just that the system was forced to wait until an ACK was received before it was able to send the message.
 - Blocked bytes are the total bytes that couldn't be pushed, including rate.
 - Queued message dictionaries is the number of dictionaries currently in the queue.
+At 0.05 seconds between push attempts, the number in the queue is typcically small, but bounded (0-10 dictionaries in the queue).
+At faster push rates (< 0.05 seconds between pushes) the queue will start to fill because the messages aren't getting cleared out fast enough by the App Message System.
 - Failed pushes and total errors count the number of errors returned in the appMessage callback block.
+It is the number of NACK'd messages.

 ##About the Code